frederic-perez/AmE-dictionary/data/idioms.md

 __happy as a clam__ Very happy.
 __happy camper__
 __happy medium__ A healthy balance between two extremes.
-__happy-go-lucky__ Always happy or in a pleasant mood; carefree. _Arya is so happy-go-lucky that I doubt any negative thing you say would bother her._
+__happy-go-lucky__ :dart::two: Always happy or in a pleasant mood; carefree. _Arya is so happy-go-lucky that I doubt any negative thing you say would bother her._
 __hard done-by__
 __hard facts__
 __hard knocks__ :three: The real and practical experiences of life, especially those involving hardship or adversity. _The problem with you is that you’ve been spoiled your whole life.
 You haven’t had any hard knocks to teach you what the world is really like!_ _The school of hard knocks._